athanhcong/athanhcong.github.com/_posts/2013-08-01-how-to-quit-your-job-and-pursuit-what-you-love.md

 ---
 It's not easy to walk your own path, so **don't quit!**

-But if you really want to start your thing so bad, and don't know how to, here are my experience.
+But if you really want to start your thing, so bad, and don't know how to, here are my experience.

 When I made my decision to quit, I'm still very scared.
 On one hand, I'm losing a good job, a good environment to learn and even the visa to stay in the country.
 On another hand, I'm facing problems: no secure finance, no teamwork, and above all I'm not really sure what to do next?